What is the Bill of Lading (BL or BoL) Explained?

 Pickup and Delivery

-This section of your Bill will contain both the pickup address and the delivery address.
-It is useful information to have, as oftentimes, the delivery contacts will also be present there.
+This section of your Bill will contain both the pickup and delivery addresses.
+It is valuable information, as the delivery contacts will often be present there.

 The Vehicle Information

-This section will include all of the information about the vehicle itself, such as the model and make, license plate number, vehicle identification number, odometer reading, color, accessories, and so forth.
-You need to make sure that the company takes as much of this information down as possible, even if you have to insist on doing so.
-It's for your protection so that you can feel confident that the vehicle that is delivered is in the exact condition as when it departed.
+This section will include all the information about the vehicle, such as the model and make, license plate number, vehicle identification number, odometer reading, color, accessories, etc. You need to make sure that the company takes as much of this information down as possible, even if you have to insist on doing so.
+It's for your protection so that you can feel confident that the delivered vehicle is in the exact condition it was when it departed.

 The Condition of the Vehicle

-This is an extremely important part of the Bill of Lading, especially for insurance purposes.
-In this section, the state of the vehicle, namely in terms of any damages that may be present, is noted during the pickup inspection.
-Once the vehicle is delivered, an additional inspection, known as the delivery inspection, takes place to see if there is any new damage.
+This is a crucial part of the Bill of Lading, especially for insurance purposes.
+In this section, the vehicle's state, namely in terms of any damages present, is noted during the pickup inspection.
+Once the car is delivered, an additional inspection, known as the delivery inspection, occurs to see if there is any new damage.

-Federal law dictates that drivers are required to perform both inspections, but you should not just rely on them to do so.
-You should also inspect it yourself and take plenty of pictures to make sure that everything is documented.
+Federal law dictates that drivers must perform both inspections, but you should not just rely on them to do so.
+You should also inspect it and take plenty of pictures to ensure everything is documented.

 Terms and Conditions

-In the Terms and Conditions portion, it will depend on the particular company.
-However, you should always read through this section thoroughly, as you will need to make sure that there are no surprises or things that you aren't aware of.
+The Terms and Conditions portion will depend on the particular company.
+However, you should always read through this section thoroughly, as you will need to ensure that there are no surprises or things you aren't unaware of.
 This section will contain all of the legalities.

 Signatures

 This is the last section of a Bill of Lading in most cases.
-It's as it sounds - both you and the driver will need to sign it, usually at both the pickup and delivery point.
-If someone else is picking up the vehicle beside you, then that person should sign it.
-However, you or the authorized person should not sign it if you are not happy with the overall Bill, including the condition of the vehicle.
+It sounds like you and the driver will need to sign it, usually at the pickup and delivery points.
+If someone else picks up the vehicle beside you, that person should sign it.
+However, you or the authorized person should not sign it if you are unhappy with the overall Bill, including the vehicle's condition.

-The Federal Motor Carrier Safety Administration provides a list of the requirements on their website at http://www.fmcsa.dot.gov/regulations/title49/part/373
+The Federal Motor Carrier Safety Administration lists the requirements on its website at http://www.fmcsa.dot.gov/regulations/title49/part/373.

-A-1 Auto Transport can answer all of your questions and concerns regarding a Bill.
+A-1 Auto Transport can answer all your questions and concerns regarding a Bill.
 Contact us today!

 Related Information